Sidley Austin LLP - The Inside View

 Callbacks

 Callbacks also vary office to office, but candidates typically spend two to three hours in one-on-one interviews with partners and associates.
-There may also be a lunch or dinner with some junior associates.
+In some instances, there may also be a lunch or dinner with some junior associates.
 Behavioral questions are still on the table at this point, but interviewers will likely want more detail on candidates’ practice area interests.
-Connelly says that at this stage “we’re looking for candidates who stand out from the crowd – those who are able to best articulate their interest in the firm, while also demonstrating that they bring exceptional experiences and skills to their practice areas of interest.”
+Connelly says that at this stage “we’re looking for candidates who stand out – those who are able to best articulate their interest in the firm, while also demonstrating that they bring exceptional experiences and skills to their practice areas of interest.”

 Top tips for this stage: